 Acrophobia (from the Greek: ἄκρον, ákron , meaning "peak, summit, edge" and φόβος,phóbos, "fear") is an extreme or irrational fear of heights, especially when one is not particularly high up.I have a bit of Acrophobia.
 That third step on the ladder is as far as I go.
 But flying a small airplane is the definition of freedom.
 To be able to pick up and go (almost) anywhere at (almost) anytime is fantastic.
 But each freedom comes with a responsibility.
 A trust between the pilot, the airplane and our society.
 The real fear of flying is breaking this trust:

-- Don't do something stupid.
+- The fear of doing something stupid.
 One of the famous last lines is, "Watch this!"

-- Know your airplane.
+- The fear of an inflight emergency.
+Know your airplane.
 What is normal and what is abnormal.
 Listen to her.

-- Know yourself.
+- The constant fear of the 3rd class medical.
+Know yourself.
 Establish personal guidelines and adhere to them.
 (IMSAFE)

-- Know the rules.
+- The fear of breaking the rules.
 FARs, AIM, PHAK have them all written down.
 But do you understand them?

-- Meteorology.
-She is a bitch, don't get her mad.
+- The fear of getting caught in bad weather.
+Meteorology: She is a bitch, don't get her mad.
 Know your own limitations.

-- Navigation.
+- The fear of getting lost.
 Try flying without the purple line.
 Pilotage is a skill requiring practice.

-- Airmanship.
-Take a few laps in the pattern...on a windy day.
+- The fear of bending the airplane.
+Airmanship: Take a few laps in the pattern...on a windy day.

 You see, I think the worries and fears keep a lot of us from going out to the airport.
 That's a shame because exercising freedom is really a lot of fun.